Other brands: M-M-R® II

 Schedule and administration

-After 1 July 2017, the Priorix® brand of measles, mumps and rubella vaccine will replace M-M-R II.
-The vaccines are fully interchangeable, a person who receives one M-M-R II can complete their course of vaccines with Priorix.
-Priorix will be funded as part of the childhood immunisation schedule at 15 months and 4 years of age.
+Priorix® and M-M-R II vaccines are fully interchangeable, a person who receives one M-M-R II can complete their course of vaccines with Priorix.
+MMR vaccine is funded as part of the childhood immunisation schedule at 15 months and 4 years of age.
 The first dose of MMR vaccine can be given at any time from 12 months of age, and the second dose as early as 4 weeks later.

 MMR vaccine is also recommended for some occupations: staff in early childhood services, healthcare assistant and long-term facility carers, laboratory staff, medical, nursing and other health professionals, and students in training for these occupations.